 While cases of maternal mortality around the world have continued to trend downward, the numbers in the United States have continued to increase.
 Moreover, in the United States, huge disparities exist within populations, with Black and Native American/Indigenous women at much higher risk of maternal mortality and morbidity than white women.
 Nationwide, Black women are three times more likely to die from pregnancy related complications and Indigenous and Native American women are twice as likely to die than white women.

 In Indiana, there are 50.2 maternal deaths per 100,000 live births.
 It has the third highest level of maternal mortality in the nation and Black women in Indiana face higher levels of maternal mortality and morbidity due to systemic and racial inequalities.

-Help us apply H.E.A.T. to these candidates by contacting them.
-The message you send with tell them that this is an issue that matters to you and influences your vote, and asks them to fill out the questionnaire if they have not yet done so.
+Help us apply H.E.A.T. to these elected officials by contacting them.
+The message you send with tell them that this is an issue that matters to you, and asks them to make this part of their policy platform.